xiaolaa2/ableton-copilot-mcp/README.md

 1. Install **Node.js**: Make sure the npx command is available.
 It's recommended to install the latest stable version from the [Node.js official website](https://nodejs.org/)

 2. Install **MIDI Remote Scripts**:
-   You can install MIDI Remote Scripts in two ways:
+   You can install MIDI Remote Scripts in three ways:

+   - **Command Line Installation (Recommended)**:
+     Run the following command to automatically install the MIDI Remote Scripts:
+     ```bash
+     npx @xiaolaa2/ableton-copilot-mcp --install-scripts
+     # or use the short form
+     npx @xiaolaa2/ableton-copilot-mcp -is
+     ```

    - Start ableton-copilot-mcp (refer to Usage section) first, then let AI or manually call the MCP tool `init_ableton_js` to help you install automatically